 thicker and stiffer 26 ga for the Eave trim, it does not

 deflect near as much.
 The fasteners do not dimple the trim,

 plus you can make the connection tighter.
 The cost

-appearance difference is night and day.
+difference in appearance is night and day.
 Our trim simply

 looks better longer.
-This is when $35.00 dollars makes a
+This is when $35.00 makes a huge

-the small details thatadd up to a great building.
+small details that add up to a great building.